TreeTop Walk - credit: BareKiwi

 It used to be that tourists could walk up from the lower valleys onto the glaciers but the ice has retreated so much over recent years that this is no longer possible.
 To get up on the ice, take a scenic helicopter flight, land on the glacier, then explore this icy wilderness of ice caves, deep crevasses and icy pinnacles on a guided glacier hike.
 The scenery is majestic — mountains behind, rainforest and the sea beyond — and it’s an exhilarating experience for anyone with moderate fitness and agility.

 Tours leave every day from the small towns of Franz Josef and Fox.
-With visitor numbers well down at the moment, and winter deals available, it’s the best-ever opportunity to get a real wilderness experience.
+With visitor numbers down in the off-season, it’s the best-ever opportunity to get a real wilderness experience.

 Travel Tips: